In a nutshell

 Which Legoland rides are open at the moment – and which are not?

 There are currently no planned ride closures, however it is strongly recommend downloading the Legoland Windsor app before your visit for the latest ride availability information.
-Splash Safari, Drench Towers and Raft Racers opens when the weather warms up a little.

 OK it’s a theme park, but what does Legoland really offer families?

 It brings Lego and Duplo to life, with rides that have a magical feel and experiences that will capture imaginations and thrill young minds.
 It works as a very first theme park, and as a place to return to time and again as your children become pre-teens.
-One of the key features about Legoland is that it’s not just rides, so you can pace yourself, mixing high-octane thrills with the sheer delight of Miniland and other little Lego character nuggets or the simple pleasure of the Castaway Camp play area.
+It also is unashamedly good fun for grown-ups too!

 For a slightly different Lego experience, you could visit the Legoland Discover Centre in Birmingham or Manchester.